aerapay/payment-api/README.md

 # Checkout with Aerapay

-The Aerapay Checkout method permits merchants to receive payments within the Aerapay platform and gives customers additional payment methods.
-Online shoppers can pay uing their Aerapay balance or their debit/credit card.
+The Aerapay Checkout method enables merchants to receive payments within the Aerapay platform and gives customers additional payment methods.
+Online shoppers can pay uing their Aerapay balance or load funds using their debit/credit card.
 The following depicts the integration for your e-Commerce system.

 ###### In the Aerapay Checkout flow, the buyer:

 1. Can choose Aerapay Checkout by selecting Checkout with Aerapay
 2. Logs into Aerapay and authenticates his or her identity
-3. Selects a payment method and reviews the transaction on Aerapay
+3. Selects a payment method and reviews the transaction within Aerapay
 4. Confirms the order and pays from your site
 5. Receives an order confirmation